ForoughPassyar/Layoffs/README.md

--- Companies with the most total Layoffs
+-- Companies with the most total Layoffs.

 SELECT company, SUM(total_laid_off)
 FROM new_schema.layoffs_staging
 GROUP BY company